NUbots/NULearning/cpp/moderncpp.md

-The `const` version is actually a distinct type to the original type but `c++` can implicitly cast to a `const` type from the non-const type. e.g. `std::array<const int, 1>` and `std::array<int, 1>` are distinct types, this can be observed by using the subscript operator as it will return `const int&` and `int&` respectively.
+The `const` version is actually a distinct type to the original type but `c++` can implicitly cast to a `const` type from the non-const type. e.g. `std::array<const int, 1>` and `std::array<int, 1>` are distinct types, this can be observed by using the subscript operator, which returns `const int&` and `int&` respectively.

 ``` cpp
 template <typename T>